 Language Detection Recognition and identification of foreign language content that enables selection of appropriate filters for text extraction, character set selection and diacritical management.
 Language detection also facilitates assigning foreign language content to native speakers for review.
 Load File An ancillary file used in e-discovery to transmit, system and application metadata, extracted text, Bates numbers and structural information describing the production.
 Load files accompany folders holding native, text and image files and provide essential information about the files being transmitted.
+Lucene An open source library for content extraction, indexing and text searching used by a number of software providers for indexing and keyword search.
+Elasticsearch and Solr are based on the Lucene library.
 MD5 Message Digest 5 (MD5) is a common cryptographic hash algorithm used for file authentication, file exclusion (DeNISTing) and data deduplication.
 Metadata Data describing the characteristics of other data.
-File metadata may be System Metadata (e.g., file name, size and date last modified, accessed or created are stored outside the file) or Application Metadata (e.g. ,last printed date or amount of editing time stored within the file).
+File metadata may be System Metadata (e.g., file name, size and date last modified, accessed or created are stored outside the file) or Application Metadata (e.g., last printed date or amount of editing time stored within the file).
 The term metadata can also include human judgments about a file, e.g. hot or privileged, or information about the file, e.g. from, to, subject, sentdate.
 MIME Multipurpose Internet Mail Extensions (MIME) refers to a two-part, hierarchical method of classification for electronic files.
-MIME Types (also known as Media Types) classify files within one of ten types: application, audio, image, message, multipart, text, video, font, example and model .
+MIME Types (also known as Media Types) classify files within one of ten types: application, audio, image, message, multipart, text, video, font, example and model.
 Each type is divided into subtypes with sufficient granularity to describe all common variants within the type.
 For example, the MIME Type of a PDF file is "application/pdf," a .DOCX file is "application/vnd.openxmlformats-officedocument.wordprocessin gml.document," and a TIFF image file is "image/tiff."
-The Internet Assigned Numbers Authority (IANA) is a standards organization that registers new types and subtypes in the MIME
+The Internet Assigned Numbers Authority (IANA) is a standards organization that registers new types and subtypes in the MIME Type taxonomy.

-Type taxonomy.
 Media Type Alternate term for MIME Type, see MIME.
 Native Format In the context of software applications, native format refers to the file format which an application creates and uses by design-generally the default, unprocessed format of a file when collected from the original source, e.g. , Microsoft Word stores documents as .DOCX files, their native format.
 NSRL The National Software Reference Library (NSRL) is maintained by the National Institute of Standards and Technology (NIST), an agency of the U.S. Department of Commerce.
 The data published by the NSRL (principally hash values of commercial software) is used to rapidly identify and eliminate known files, such as operating system and application files.
 Noise Words Common terms purposefully excluded from a searchable index to conserve storage space and improve performance.
 Also known as "stop words."
 Normalization The process of reformatting data to a standardized form, such as setting the date and time stamp of files to a uniform time zone or converting all content to the same character encoding.
 Normalization facilitates search and data organization.
 OCR or Optical Character Recognition The use of software to identify alphanumeric characters in static images (i.e. , TIFF or PDF files) to facilitate text extraction and electronic search.
 OCR programs typically create matching text files that are used for text search with the accompanying images.